W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 Everyone makes an ego or a self for himself [one’s-self], which is subject to enormous variation because of its [ego’s] instability.
 ²He [everyone] also makes an ego for everyone else he [everyone] perceives, which [others’ ego] is equally variable.
 ³Their [one’s-ego’s-and-others’-ego’s] interaction is a process that alters both [one’s-ego-and-others’-ego], because they [one’s-ego-and-others’-ego] were not made by or with the Unalterable.
-⁴It is important to realise that this alteration [egos being altered by interacting with each other] can and does occur as readily when the interaction takes place in the mind as when it [the interaction] involves physical proximity.
+⁴It is important to realize that this alteration [egos being altered by interacting with each other] can and does occur as readily when the interaction takes place in the mind as when it [the interaction] involves physical proximity.
 ⁵Thinking about another ego is as effective in changing relative perception as is physical interaction.
 ⁶There could be no better example that the ego is only an idea and not a fact.
 :::